In Xanadu did Kubla Khan

 That with music loud and long,

-I would build that dome within the air!
+I would build that dome in air!

 That sunny dome, those caves of ice,